vikingeducation/assignment_sql_taste/README.md

 This same listing filtered for only Q4 (use the new column not the months explicitly as part of this filtering).

 ```
+SELECT * FROM
+(SELECT month,
+  AVG(close),
+  CASE WHEN month IN (1, 2, 3) THEN 'Q1'
+  WHEN month IN (4, 5, 6) THEN 'Q2'
+  WHEN month IN (7, 8, 9) THEN 'Q3'
+  WHEN month IN (10, 11, 12) THEN 'Q4'
+  ELSE null END AS quarter
+  FROM tutorial.aapl_historical_stock_price
+    GROUP BY month
+    ORDER BY month
+    ) as inner_table
+    WHERE quarter = 'Q4'
 ```